 If you'll be living away from your usual address for up to three months, you can register as a temporary patient at a local practice.
 You'll still be able to remain registered as a patient with the GP where you normally live.

-If you're 75 or over, your GP practice must allocate you a named, accountable GP.
+Since April 2015, your GP practice must allocate everyone a named, accountable GP.
 This GP will oversee your care and take responsibility for evaluating your current physical and psychological needs.

 This does not mean that your named GP will take on 24/7 responsibility for you, nor does it mean that the named GP is the only doctor at your practice who will or can provide care.

-If you're over 75 and haven't been informed of this, make sure you ask your GP practice.
+If you haven't been informed of this, make sure you ask your GP practice.

 Supporting people with long-term conditions